christianaao/fe-news-article/README.md

 This project is the frontend application of my news article website, created using React.js.
 It is designed to display data using the API I built in my backend projetct.
 This app features a range of functionality from viewing lists of articles, to voting and commenting on individual articles.

+This project is still under development and is continually being improved.

 ## Project Links

 Frontend APP: _coming soon_<br/>